 The value of the liability was determined by discounting the future interest payments until December 15, 2019, at a discount factor of 20% which was expected to estimate the borrowing rate available to the Company for similar instruments of debt having no conversion rights.
-The fair value of the conversion feature was determined to be \$2,104,475 and has been recorded in equity as "Debenture Equity".
-The liability was accreted to the total interest payable over the term of the debenture.
-Accretion expense of \$nil (2019 - \$37,309) has been recorded and interest of \$61,080 (2019 - \$nil) has been accrued for the three months ended March 31, 2020.
+The fair value of the conversion feature was determined to be \$2,104,475 and was recorded in equity as "Debenture Equity".
+The liability will be accreted to the total interest payable over the term of the debenture.
+Accretion expense of \$5,534 (2020 - \$nil and interest expense of \$nil (2020 - \$61,080) has been recorded for the three months ended March 31, 2021.